subhamc88/blog/content/posts/os/terminal/what-is-a-terminal-emulator.md

 4. **Settings Management**: Allows users to customize preferences including themes, fonts, key bindings and behaviour of the terminal emulator.

-## Architecture of Terminal emulator:
+## Architecture of Terminal emulator

 ```markdown